DewBwah Marketing

 Start with markets you can actually discuss

-If you have no projects, no photos, no client examples, no travel pattern, and no real opinion about a city, that page will probably be weak.
+If you've no projects, no photos, no client examples, no travel pattern, and no real opinion about a city, that page will probably be weak.
 Start with your strongest markets and build outward.

 For Kansas City contractors, that often means building around the places where proof already exists: Johnson County, Overland Park, Leawood, Olathe, Lenexa, Prairie Village, Brookside, Lee's Summit, the Northland, or the specific areas where your work and reputation are strongest.